rowengb/GSPro-MLM2PRO-OCR-Connector/README.md

 3. Open the Rapsodo MLM2PRO app, connect your Launch Monitor, and go to Simulation > Rapsodo Range.
 4. If using a phone, click on the little arrow next to "Ball Speed" on the right to show all the metrics.
 5. Mirror your device screen using
+	- iPhone/iPad: AirPlay or 5KPlayer apps
-- AirPlay or 5KScreen, if IOS) or EasyCast windows app (Depending on your OS), or scrcpy via USB debugging mode
+	- Android: EasyCast app or scrcpy via USB debugging mode
 6. Adjust the AirPlay/EasyCast window size so that the Rapsodo MLM2Pro App fills it out with little to no black borders/bars (Doesn't have to be perfect, the connector app will still work with black borders/bars but may not be as accurate) - (Example: https://ibb.co/DMHx12S).
 7. Minimize the AirPlay/EasyCast application window (Important!).
 8. Open GSPRO and GSPRO Connect Open API window (Go to Range or Local Match to test).